Bouchaud, P., & Ramaciotti, P. (2026). Recommender system in X inadvertently profiles ideological positions of users. arXiv [cs.SI].

 Findings

-- Attribute directions are largely orthogonal; only age and news interest meaningfully overlap.
+- Attribute directions were largely orthogonal; only age and news interest showed significant alignment.

-- The embedding is robust to perturbations in training, negative sampling, device-coverage bias (up to 39% missing data), demographic sub-sampling, and temporal/graph evolution.
+- Inference was robust to variation in training parameters, negative sampling, simulated device-coverage bias, demographic sub-sampling, temporal splits, and friend-graph evolution.

-- Stripping the Left-Right direction increases ideological diversity of recommendations (Cohen’s d=0.477) while preserving topical relevance (cosine 0.948) and news interest matching — and produces the largest change among all attributes tested.
+- Removing the Left-Right direction increased ideological diversity of recommendations (Cohen’s d=0.477) while preserving topical relevance (topic-distribution cosine similarity=0.948); it produced the largest change of any attribute removed.

 Connections